 These reports should include an up-to-date review of similar cases already published.
 Case reports should include relevant positive and negative findings from history, examination, investigations, and can include clinical photographs which should be accompanied by written consent to publish from the patient or patient’s relative.

-Prescribed word limit is up to 1500 words excluding up to 15 references and abstract (150 words).
-Case reports should be written under the following headings: Abstract (unstructured), Key-words, Introduction, and Case report, Discussion, References, Tables, and Legends in that order.
+The prescribed word limit is up to 1500 words excluding up to 15 references and abstract (150 words).
+Case reports should be written under the following headings: Abstract (unstructured), Keywords, Introduction, and Case report, Discussion, References, Tables, and Legends in that order.
 Pictures/images should be submitted separately in jpg or jpeg format.

 Case series include reports involving more than 2 cases.
 It can be retrospective or prospective and consists of patients with similar exposure given similar treatment or examines their records for exposure and outcome.
-Word limit is 1500 words for main text and 200 words for abstract with up to 15 references.
+The word limit is 1500 words for the main text and 200 words for the abstract with up to 15 references.

 Under this heading, short correspondence would be included.
-Letters must not duplicate other material published, submitted or planned to be submitted for publication.
+Letters must not duplicate other material published, submitted, or planned to be submitted for publication.
 Short and decisive observation, preferably be related to articles previously published in the journal can also be sent under this heading.
-The matter should be unstructured but should follow the general sequence of introduction, methods, results, and discussion and all other guidelines in ‘Preparing the Manuscript’.
-Word limit is up to 1000 words and up to 10 references.
+The matter should be unstructured but should follow the general sequence of introduction, methods, results, and discussion, and all other guidelines in ‘Preparing the Manuscript’.
+The word limit is up to 1000 words and up to 10 references.

 Images in clinical practice/ radiology/ pathology: